demisto/content/Integrations/integration-Zendesk_CHANGELOG.md

 ## [Unreleased]
-- Fixed an issue where the ***zendesk-add-user*** command didn't return an error when a user is already exists.
+Fixed an issue where the ***zendesk-add-user*** command didn't return an error when the specified user already exists.